tetritz/stylee/README.md

-# Aquamarine
+# Stylee
-An easy and simple css framework.\
+An easy and simple CSS framework.\
 \
 Made by Tetritz.